 - That the buyer can obtain approval to subdivide the land

-- That the buyer is able to obtain certain variances necessary to use the land as planned
+- That the zoning regulations are acceptable to the buyer or that the variances are granted to use the land as planned

 - That the buyer is issued a building permit